lnardon/NRD.js/README.md

 You can use this React Component Library to optimize your front-end development or even give it a more complete feel to your functional mockups.

+For now all the components have a minimalistic black/white style but in the future new designs will be created

 ## Available Components:

 - LoginForm